 EarlyBird is a gifting app that lets you and other contributors invest in your child’s future, but there are taxes and fees to consider.

 If you’re looking for ways to save for a child’s education, EarlyBird is a brand-new investing option.
 This gifting app lets you create an investing account for a child.
 You, family and friends can contribute to the account, and contributors are encouraged to record short videos to complement their gifts.
-But the costs and fees can be higher than other brokerage investment accounts.
+EarlyBird only offers custodial accounts, which are held by an adult for a minor.

 Stock trade fee

 When you activate the EarlyBird app, you create a custodial account for a minor.
 As the custodian, you manage and monitor the account.
 You can choose from five model portfolios based on factors like your risk tolerance and your child’s age.
 From there, you or anyone else can make contributions of any amount toward the account.

 According to EarlyBird’s official website, you can encourage friends and family to donate toward the account by sending them invites.
 Others can send contributions by downloading the app to create a basic account, selecting a number off their contacts list and sending a dollar amount.
 Recipients are notified via SMS.